whitepaper

 An EHR conversion is a challenging project that can be successfully completed by following a systematic process.
 A detailed understanding of your data and workflow requirements is necessary.
 Partnering with experienced conversion specialists with data set knowledge, established workflow tools, and programming capabilities can help facilitate a smooth transition and successful adoption of your new Epic system.

-If you are intersted in a more technical discussion or scoping of tour conversion project, sales@keenahealth.com or (315) 707-7843
+Contact Jamie Steck if you are interested in a more technical discussion or scoping of your next conversion project:

 Whitepapers